theiagen/public_health_bioinformatics/docs/workflows/data_import/basespace_fetch.md

     ??? toggle "Click for more information"

-        1. Select the “Environment configuration” cloud icon on the right side of the workspace dashboard tab
+        1. Select the "Environment configuration" cloud icon on the right side of the workspace dashboard tab

             ![Step1](../../assets/basespace_fetch/step1.png){width="50%"}

-        2. Select the “Settings” button under Jupyter
+        2. Select the "Settings" button under Jupyter

             ![Step2](../../assets/basespace_fetch/step2.png){width="50%"}

-        3. Click “CREATE” in the “Use default environment section”.
+        3. Click "CREATE" in the "Use default environment section".
 There is no need to alter the default environment configuration.

             ![Step3](../../assets/basespace_fetch/step3.png){width="50%"}